Roman Aguilera

 Multilink Arm / Dimensionality Research Project

-Roman was an AI Robotics Researcher at the UCSB Dynamic Robotics Laboratory for 5 years, where he investigated fundamental AI algorithm performance on robot control tasks.
+Roman was an AI Robotics Researcher and Egnineer at the UCSB Dynamic Robotics Laboratory for 5 years, where he investigated fundamental AI algorithm performance on robot control tasks.
 He created custom simulation environments of highly redundant N-link robot arms using Open AI’s Gym API in order to evaluate control algorithm performance as it was affected by (i) the number parts on a robot, (ii) the complexity of a robot’s environment, and (iii) the complexity of a robot’s task.
 He ultimately discovered evidence to suggest that the Proximal Policy Optimization algorithm learns motions rather than making sense of end goal points.
 His work and contributions were awarded the Google-CAHSI Dissertation Fellowship in 2023.

 Strawberry Imaging, GPS Mapping, and Crop Counting